sdepold/jquery-rss/README.md

 This will request 100 entries via the Feed API and renders the first 10 matching entries.

+## Testing

+The test suite uses Mocha in the browser.
+Furthermore we are running the test suite with PhantomJS.
+In order to run the tests, you need to have the phantomjs binary (http://code.google.com/p/phantomjs/downloads/list) in the PATH and run `npm test` in the root folder.

 ## Minified version

 The source is minified via [http://jscompress.com].